 A book signing will follow the program and books will be available for purchase on site.
 A second presentation will be given at 7 p.m. at the Cole and Ustick Library.
 The program is free of charge to the public.

 The program is made possible by the support of the Lewis-Clark State College Summer School and Special Programs, the Idaho Humanities Council, the Idaho Governor's Lewis and Clark Trail Committee and the Idaho Chapter of the Lewis and Clark Trail Heritage Foundation.

 January through December

 This series includes twelve lectures by celebrated experts on unique aspects of Idaho history, covering a wide range of topics of interest to a variety of age groups.
-The Brown Bag lectures take place the second Tuesday of each month from noon to 1 pm and are free to the public during calendar year 2013.
-With the exception of the 2013 calendar year from September through May the lectures take place at the Idaho State Historical Museum and June through August they take place at the Old Idaho Penitentiary.
-The Brown Bag Lecture Series is sponsored by the Friends of the Historical Museum and Old Idaho Pen.
+The Brown Bag lectures take place the second Tuesday of each month from noon to 1 pm.
+During 2014, from February through May the lectures will take place at the Museum.
+In June, 2014 the Museum will close for renovation and expansion.
+The Friends of the Historical Museum and Old Idaho Penitentiary sponsor the series and are searching for a new venue for June through December.
+Details will be posted on this website soon.
 Regular admission fees apply.
 Friends of the Museum and ISHS member are admitted for free.
 2014 Brown Bag Lecture Series